 Any person who feels uncomfortable or otherwise unable to file a complaint through the channels set forth above may make a report via the Misconduct Reporting Line.
 The Misconduct Reporting Line is administered by an external entity hired by the College to receive reports on a non-confidential basis.
 Reports of alleged violations of this policy may be made anonymously to the Misconduct Reporting Line.
-However, individual identities may be disclosed through the process of investigation.
+However, individual identities may be disclosed through the

 3. Anonymous Report

-Anonymous reports may be submitted to the Title IX Coordinator by sending a report with no identifying information through campus or regular mail to:
+Anonymous reports may be submitted to the Title IX Coordinator or online at: www.tinyurl.com/BardTitleIX/

 Due to restricted identifying information, the College’s ability to investigate and respond to anonymous complaints may be limited.

-False Reporting: An individual who is determined to knowingly have made false complaints, or accusations, or provided false information during an investigation, may be subject to disciplinary action by the institution.
+False Reporting: An individual who is determined to knowingly have made a false complaint or accusations, or who provided false information during an investigation, may be subject to disciplinary action by the institution.
 This provision does not apply to reports made in good faith, even if the facts alleged in the report cannot be substantiated by subsequent investigation.